 Estimated time of arrival (ETA) and information about the nature of the injury and patient help the receiving facility prepare personnel and resources appropriately.
 Further exchange of information might consist of requests for guidance from the receiving physician; otherwise, the EMS staff will focus on transport and patient stability.
 Transport, IV placement, and directly applied pressure to the head wounds along with vital signs and basic patient observation are the key at this time, which is known as the prehospital phase.

 The patient is en route to your facility, which is a 50-bed rural hospital with a surgeon on home beeper call.
 ETA is 15 minutes.
-You are the only physician covering the emergency ...
+You are the only physician covering ...